What Dreams May Come (film)

-What Dreams May Come is a 1998 American fantasy drama film directed by Vincent Ward and adapted by Ronald Bass from the 1978 novel of the same name by Richard Matheson.
-Starring Robin Williams, Annabella Sciorra, and Cuba Gooding Jr., it won the Academy Award for Best Visual Effects and the Art Directors Guild Award for Excellence in Production Design.
+What Dreams May Come is a 1998 American fantasy drama film directed by Vincent Ward and adapted by Ronald Bass from the 1978 novel by Richard Matheson.
+Starring Robin Williams, Annabella Sciorra and Cuba Gooding Jr., it won the Academy Award for Best Visual Effects and the Art Directors Guild Award for Excellence in Production Design.
 It was also nominated for the Academy Award for Best Art Direction.
 The title is from a line in Hamlet's "To be, or not to be" soliloquy.
-The film received mixed reviews and was a box office failure.
+The film received mixed reviews, with praise for its scenery but criticism for the plot.
+It was a box-office bomb, grossing only $75.4 million against a budget of $85‒90 million.

 Plot

 While vacationing in Switzerland, pediatrician Chris Nielsen meets artist Annie Collins.
 They marry and have two children, Ian and Marie.
 Their idyllic life ends when the children die in a car crash.
 Four years later, Chris is also killed in a car crash.
 Unaware that he is dead, and confused that no one will interact with him, Chris lingers on Earth.

-He sees Annie's attempts to cope with his loss and attempts to communicate with her, despite advice from a presence that this will only cause her more pain.
+Chris sees Annie's attempts to cope with his loss and attempts to communicate with her, despite advice from a presence that this will cause her only more pain.
 When his attempts indeed cause more sorrow, he decides to move on.
-Chris awakens in a Heaven that he has created with his imagination; his surroundings are a mountainous landscape that resembles a painting created by his wife, and is similar to a place where the two desired to spend their old age.
+Chris awakens in a heaven that he has created with his imagination; his surroundings are a mountainous landscape that resembles a painting created by his wife and is similar to a place where the two desired to spend their old age.

-Chris is accompanied in Heaven by Albert Lewis, his friend and mentor from his medical residency, and Leona, a stewardess whom Chris once admired in the presence of his daughter; he later comes to recognize Leona as his daughter Marie.
-Meanwhile, Annie is wracked with guilt for the deaths of Chris and their children, and commits suicide.
-Chris, who is initially relieved that her suffering is over, grows angry when he learns that those who die by suicide go to Hell; this is not the result of a judgment made against them, but rather their own tendency to create nightmare afterlife worlds based on their pain.
+Chris is accompanied in heaven by Albert Lewis, his friend and mentor from his medical residency, and Leona, a stewardess who Chris had once admired in the presence of his daughter; he later comes to recognize Leona as his daughter Marie.
+Meanwhile, Annie is wracked with guilt for the deaths of Chris and their children and dies by suicide.
+Chris, who is initially relieved that her suffering is over, grows angry when he learns that those who die by suicide go to hell.
+It's not the result of a judgment made against them but rather their own tendency to create nightmare afterlife worlds based on their pain.